error311/FileRise/README.md

 [![Demo](https://img.shields.io/badge/demo-live-brightgreen)](https://demo.filerise.net)
 **Demo credentials:** `demo` / `demo`

-Curious about the UI? **Check out the live demo:** <https://demo.filerise.net> (login with username “demo” and password “demo”). *The demo is read-only for security*.
-Explore the interface, switch themes, preview files, and see FileRise in action!
+Curious about the UI? **Check out the live demo:** <https://demo.filerise.net> (login with username “demo” and password “demo”). **The demo is read-only for security.** Explore the interface, switch themes, preview files, and see FileRise in action!

 ---